 “Not many,” the Dragon sniffs.
 He picks up a ruby delicately between two claws and raises it to the light.
 “Still, the quality is decent.”
-He pops the ruby in his mouth and crunches it between massive fangs.
+He pops it in his mouth and crunches it between massive fangs.
 “Mm.
 Reasonable fare.”
 He licks up a second ruby with his tongue and Jack smiles.

 “Where did you say –” he begins.

 “I didn’t.
 Ask the Dwarves.”
 The Dragon flicks his bladed tail toward the southwest.

 “My thanks, lord,” Jack says, bowing as he backs away.

 “Warrior!” the Dragon says.
 Jack stops and turns around.
 The Dragon flicks the emeralds in his direction with his tail.
 “I don’t eat these, but the Silver Man likes them.
 If you can get past him and into the Dwarves’ lair, you can steal their rubies to bring me.
 Maybe by then I will have remembered where the Pyrohydra is.”